whitelunarium/pages_fork/_posts/Foundation/A-agile_classroom/2025-08-16-agile_design_thinking.md

 #### Learner focused mindmap

-Position learners so they receive the right scaffolding and support as they engage with each task.
+Position learners to receive the right scaffolding and support as they engage with each task.

 ```mermaid
 mindmap